microsoft/AdaptiveCards/specs/elements/ActionSet.md

 ### Icon style of buttons

+1. For any actions that have the deprecated `iconUrl` property, if they don't have the `icon` property set, up-convert the `iconUrl` to `icon.url`, and then continue with the logic below...
-1. If ALL actions have a valid `iconUrl`...
+1. If ALL actions have a valid `icon`...
 	1. Respect the `hostConfig.actions.iconPlacement` property.
 	1. If `iconPlacement` is `aboveTitle` then the `hostConfig.actions.iconSize` should be used as the **height** of the image, while maintaining aspect ratio.
 Card Authors should use square images for ideal portability between Hosts.
 	1. If `iconPlacement` is `leftOfTitle` then the image **SHOULD BE** as close as possible to the height of the text in the action.
 If that isn't reasonable then `hostConfig.actions.iconSize` should be used for the height.
-1. Else if only SOME have a valid `iconUrl`...
+1. Else if only SOME have a valid `icon`...
 	1. Use `leftOfTitle` to ensure that all buttons are rendered with the same height.
-1. Else if NONE have a valid `iconUrl`...
+1. Else if NONE have a valid `icon`...
 	1. Display as text-only buttons

 Renderers must set the per-platform styling name corresponding to the style chosen, so that hosts can style accordingly.
 For example, if the style ended up being `aboveTitle`, then the platform style should be something like `ActionWithIconAboveTitle`.